-If the NWDAF containing AnLF receives ML model(s), the NWDAF containing AnLF sends set of tuples (unique ML model identifier and the DataSetTag and/or ADRF ID) to the NWDAF containing MTLF by invoking Nnwdaf_MLModelProvision_Subscribe service operation for subscription modification.
+If the NWDAF containing AnLF receives ML Model(s), the NWDAF containing AnLF sends set of tuples (unique ML Model identifier and the DataSetTag and/or ADRF ID) to the NWDAF containing MTLF by invoking Nnwdaf_MLModelProvision_Subscribe service operation for subscription modification.

-3. The NWDAF containing MTLF provides trained ML model(s) to the NWDAF containing AnLF.
-The NWDAF containing MTLF may include an accuracy information which is used to indicate the accuracy of ML model during the training.
+3. The NWDAF containing MTLF provides trained ML Model(s) to the NWDAF containing AnLF.
+The NWDAF containing MTLF may include an accuracy information which is used to indicate the accuracy of ML Model during the training.

-When the step 1 is for a subscription modification (i.e. including Subscription Correlation ID) and contains the set of tuples (unique ML model identifier and the DataSetTag and/or ADRF ID), the NWDAF containing MTLF determines the relationship between the ML model and the DataSetTag.
+When the step 1 is for a subscription modification (i.e. including Subscription Correlation ID) and contains the set of tuples (unique ML Model identifier and the DataSetTag and/or ADRF ID), the NWDAF containing MTLF determines the relationship between the ML Model and the DataSetTag.

-4. The NWDAF containing AnLF registers the use of the ML model with the NWDAF containing MTLF to indicate its capability of sending Analytics feedback information and/or ML model accuracy information from the analytics consumers for the ML model.
+4. The NWDAF containing AnLF registers the use of the ML Model with the NWDAF containing MTLF to indicate its capability of sending Analytics Feedback Information and/or ML Model Accuracy Information from the analytics consumers for the ML Model.

-5. Due to the registration in the previous step, the NWDAF containing MTLF may subscribe to the NWDAF containing AnLF to get Analytics feedback information and/or ML model accuracy information from the analytics consumers for the provisioned ML model by invoking Nnwdaf_MLModelMonitor_Subscribe service operation, if the service operation is supported by the NWDAF containing AnLF.
+5. Due to the registration in the previous step, the NWDAF containing MTLF may subscribe to the NWDAF containing AnLF to get Analytics Feedback Information and/or ML Model Accuracy Information from the analytics consumers for the provisioned ML Model by invoking Nnwdaf_MLModelMonitor_Subscribe service operation, if the service operation is supported by the NWDAF containing AnLF.

-6. The Analytics consumer may send Analytics feedback information in an Nnwdaf_AnalyticsSubscription_Subscribe message as described in clause 6.1.1.
+6. The Analytics consumer may send Analytics Feedback Information in an Nnwdaf_AnalyticsSubscription_Subscribe message as described in clause 6.1.1.

-7. The NWDAF containing AnLF may send the Analytics feedback information and/or ML model accuracy information received from the analytics consumer for the provisioned ML model by invoking Nnwdaf_MLModelMonitor_Notify service operation as requested in step 5.
-When the NWDAF containing MTLF receives Analytics feedback information and/or ML model accuracy information, the NWDAF containing MTLF may trigger step from 8 to 13 to enhance the ML model accuracy.
+7. The NWDAF containing AnLF may send the Analytics Feedback Information and/or ML Model Accuracy Information received from the analytics consumer for the provisioned ML Model by invoking Nnwdaf_MLModelMonitor_Notify service operation as requested in step 5.
+When the NWDAF containing MTLF receives Analytics Feedback Information and/or ML Model Accuracy Information, the NWDAF containing MTLF may trigger step from 8 to 13 to enhance the ML Model accuracy.

 8a-8f.
-The NWDAF containing MTLF, based on the request(s) from one or more NWDAF containing AnLF or its local policy, determines whether to perform ML model accuracy monitoring and re-training/re-provisioning of ML model by collecting new data from various data sources:
+The NWDAF containing MTLF, based on the request(s) from one or more NWDAF containing AnLF or its local policy, determines whether to perform ML Model Accuracy Monitoring and re-training/re-provisioning of ML Model by collecting new data from various data sources: